Pansions/LOL-S13-Worlds-Swiss-Stage-V.S-Group-Stage/README.md

-# LOL Worlds S13: Swiss Stage V.S Group Stage
+# LOL Worlds S13: Swiss Stage V.S Group Stage: Chance of promoting to the knock-out stage.

 Riot Games has switched from the traditional group stage to the Swiss stage before the knock-off stage.
 There are a lot of positive comments on the Swiss stage.
 Some would even describe it as the fairest method for electing the strongest team.
 However, is that so?
 I built a small program to test it.